bpmolinari/nina/content/family/connole/_index.md

 [report](http://nla.gov.au/nla.news-article49776462) in the *South Australian Register* of 8 June 1858 of the Destitution Board that says in part
 >MORPHETT VALE.
 Mr. Myles, Chairman of the District Council, recommended Sarah Patmore, with two children, deserted by her husband.
 Not entertained.
 Also, Ellen Higgins, whose husband died in the Hospital nine months ago.
 To be admitted into the Asylum.

 Not our Ellen, I think.
+It seems that Mrs. Patmore was poor but not deserving.

 An [article](http://nla.gov.au/nla.news-article129270028) in the *News* of 14 March 1936 discusses surviving pioneers of South Australia.
 It says in part